-From 1 July 2015, a wide range of public-facing bodies, including all schools and colleges, are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015.
+Since 1 July 2015, a wide range of public-facing bodies, including all schools and colleges, have been subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015.

 This statutory duty applies to those authorities specified in Schedule 6 of the Counter Terrorism and Security Act 2015 which includes: